mighty-justice/tester/docs/Hooks.md

   },
 },

-// To enable that mock, you need to pass it to Tester either
-// by creating a default Profile or by setting it in the options.
+// To enable that mock, you need to pass it to Tester by setting it in the options.

-// Create Profile
-{
-  name: 'Storage',
-  LocalStorage: true, // Note: Hook's name gets capitalized.
-}
-// and trigger with shortcut
-const tester = new Tester.Storage(TestedComponent);

 // You can also make set it as default
 { name: 'Default', LocalStorage: true }
 const tester = new Tester(TestedComponent);

-// or, without a Profile, you can pass the hook through the profile option const tester = new Tester(TestedComponent, { profile: { LocalStorage: true } });
 ```

 ## Useful examples